Autumn 2022 : next admissions for the 2023-25 cohort // Automne 2022 : nouvelle campagne d'admission pour la promotion 2023-25

 Depending on the students’ major, the consortium jointly awards two or three Master’s degrees on completion.

-Applicants are expected to hold a degree in arts, humanities, social sciences or law (180 ECTS).
+Applicants are expected to hold a degree in the social sciences, law, foreign languages, and humanities (180 ECTS).
 Exceptions can be made for students from other disciplines who already have some professional experience.
-MITRA is taught in both French and English requiring B2 proficiency (CEFR).
+MITRA is taught in both French and English, requiring B2 proficiency (CEFR).
 The duration of the programme is twenty-four months.
 Depending on the students’ major, the consortium jointly awards two or three Master’s degrees on completion.